-The last part of a shipment of COMMUNION SETS (11⁄2 pt. cup and matching saucer large enough to use for bread plate) is due to reach me from England any day now.
-These sets will be about \$30.00 postpaid, but I am not sure of the price at this time as I do not know if customs tax will be charged.
+The last part of a shipment of COMMUNION SETS (11/2 pt. cup and matching saucer large enough to use for bread plate) is due to reach me from England any These sets will be about \$30.00 postpaid, but I am not sure of the price at this time as I do not know if customs tax will be charged.
 Since I sell to churches at cost, this tax at times is left off, but at times I have to pay it.

-The type is now set for my new book on 'Fermented Wine' or "The Fruit of the Vine'" on the Lord's The type is also set for the "Langston-Miller Debate Concerning Fermented Wine or Unfermented Wine in "The Lord's Supper"."
+The type is now set for my new book on 'Fer-mented Wine' or 'The Fruit of the Vine' " on the Lord's The type is also set for the "Langston-Miller table.
+Debate Concerning Fermented Wine or Unfermented Wine in 'The Lord's Supper'."
 Both books should be ready to mail by the last of next week, and I think I will be able to let them go at 25c each.
-Another book is planned within the next month or two, if possible, on "The Bread Breaking Question." give the material to the printer next week.
+Another book is planned within the next month or the last of the la book is planned within the next month or two, if possible, on "The Bread Breaking Question."
+I hope to give the material to the printer next week.
 This book proves there is no Bible authority for anyone to break the bread except to obtain the part he is to eat, that there is no Bible for anyone to break more times than he eats, or to eat more times then he breaks.
 I hope to be able to sell these for 25c, too.
 I now have a large 4-page tract on "Faithfulness; Digression and Liberalism" at \$10.00 per 100, or 50 for \$1.00 postpaid.
-This is needed in many places at this time.

--E. H. Miller, Box 538, LaGrange, Ga.
-30240
+This is needed in many places at this time. -E. H. Miller, Box 538, LaGrange, Ga.
+30240 ly.
+Thus we may very well have a public acknowledgment of sins but if we do, remember that the sins were confessed openly and freely.
+2. Acts 17:20.
+Here we find the people showing their deeds.
+We have an example of public confessions here, the word used is 'exomologeo' and they did show their deeds.
+3. James 5:16.
+Here we have private confessions and this comes from the same Greek word which means we are to privately confess openly and freely.

-PUBLIC CONFESSION OF SINS -
+PUBLIC CONFESSION OF SINS-